Click any of the links below for more information:

 Cross Registration Between Divisions

 Most courses are open to all Brenau University students.
 Day students must register for any online course choices via a paper Registration/Course Change Form with advisor approval.
-More than three online classes in a semester also require the approval of the Dean of the Women’s College.
+More than two online classes in a semester also require the approval of the Dean of the Women’s College.

 Cultural Activities at Brenau